pytorch/serve/README.md

 * TS doesn't provide authentication.
 You have to have your own authentication proxy in front of TS.
 * TS doesn't provide throttling, it's vulnerable to DDoS attack.
 It's recommended to running TS behind a firewall.
-* TS only allows localhost access by default, see [Network configuration](docs/configuration.md#configure-mms-listening-port) for detail.
+* TS only allows localhost access by default, see [Network configuration](docs/configuration.md#configure-ts-listening-port) for detail.
 * SSL is not enabled by default, see [Enable SSL](docs/configuration.md#enable-ssl) for detail.
-* TS use a config.properties file to configure TS's behavior, see [Manage MMS](docs/configuration.md) page for detail of how to configure TS.
+* TS use a config.properties file to configure TS's behavior, see [Manage TS](docs/configuration.md) page for detail of how to configure TS.
-* For better security, we recommend running TS inside docker container.
-This project includes Dockerfiles to build containers recommended for production deployments.
-These containers demonstrate how to customize your own production TS deployment.
-The basic usage can be found on the [Docker readme](docker/README.md).

 ## Other Features